mitre/heimdall2/README.md

      yarn install
      ```

-5. Edit your apps/backend/.env file using the provided `setup-dev-env.sh` script.
+5. Edit your apps/backend/.env file using the provided `setup-dev-env.sh or setup-dev-env.bat` script.
 Make sure to set a DATABASE_USERNAME and DATABASE_PASSWORD that match what you set for the PostgresDB in step 3.

 You can also open the apps/backend/.env file in a text editor and set additional optional configuration values.
 For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).

 6. Create the database:

    - ```bash
+     # Windows
+     yarn backend sequelize-cli-windows db:create
+     yarn backend sequelize-cli-windows db:migrate
+     yarn backend sequelize-cli-windows db:seed:all

+     # All other OSs
      yarn backend sequelize-cli db:create
      yarn backend sequelize-cli db:migrate
      yarn backend sequelize-cli db:seed:all